kahlow/YTC-Dev-PreCourse/logic/logic.md

 ##AND

-'And' is used to group two logical expressions.
+`AND` is used to group two logical expressions.
 This means that both expressions need to agree for their results to match their values.

 Let's look at this truth table: